NeoGeographyToolkit/StereoPipeline/docs/tools/sfs.rst

     Model the fact that some points on the DEM are in the shadow (occluded from the Sun).

---sun-positions <string>
+--sun-positions <string (default: "")>
     A file having on each line an image name and three values in double precision specifying the Sun position in meters in ECEF coordinates (origin is planet center).
 Use a space as separator.
 If not provided, these will be read from the camera file for ISIS and CSM models.
+See also ``--sun-angles``.

+--sun-angles <string (default: "")>
+    A file having on each line an image name and two values in double precision specifying the Sun azimuth and elevation in degrees, relative to the center point of the input DEM.
+Use a space as separator.
+The azimuth is measured clockwise from the North, and the elevation is measured from the horizon.
+    The site https://www.suncalc.org/ can help find these values.
+This is an alternative to ``--sun-positions``.

 --save-dem-with-nodata
     Save a copy of the DEM while using a no-data value at a DEM grid point where all images show shadows.
 To be used if shadow